Benjamin Morrell: Early life and career

 Wasp was bound for the South Shetland Islands, which had been discovered three years earlier by the British Captain William Smith.
 Morrell, who had evidently heard stories of these islands, was keen to go there.
 On the ensuing voyage he was involved in a series of "remarkable adventures" which included a narrow escape from drowning, then being lost at sea in a small boat during a gale that swept him 50 nmi from the ship, and leading efforts to extricate Wasp when she became trapped in the ice.
 On the day following his return to New York, Morrell was appointed captain of Wasp, while Johnson took over the schooner Henry.
 The two ships were jointly commissioned to return to the South Seas for sealing, trading and exploration, and "to ascertain the practicality, under favourable circumstances, of penetrating to the South Pole."

 Four voyages

 First voyage: South Seas and Pacific Ocean

 Wasp and Henry sailed from New York on June 21, 1822, and remained together as far as the Falkland Islands.
 They then separated, Wasp travelling east in search of sealing grounds.
 Morrell's account of the next few months of the voyage, in Antarctic and subantarctic waters, is controversial.
-His claims of distances, latitudes and discoveries have been challenged as inaccurate or impossible, giving substance to his reputation among his contemporaries for untruth, and leading to much criticism by later writers.
+His claims of distances he travelled, latitudes he reached, and discoveries he made have been challenged as inaccurate or impossible, giving substance to his reputation among his contemporaries for untruth, and leading to much criticism by later writers.